siriusastrebe/jsynchronous/README.md

 ## Can jsynchronous be used to represent graphs or complex data structures?

 Absolutely, Yes.
 Graphs sparse or dense, trees, linked lists, doubly linked lists, circular and self referential data structures.
 Neural networks potentially?
-If JavaScript can represent it, jsynchronous can synchronize it with ease.
+If JavaScript can represent it jsynchronous can synchronize it with ease.

 In a world of clunky transport stacks with limited expressiveness jsynchronous aims to be a breath of fresh air without limits to what you can use it for.